NextCenturyCorporation/mcs-ingest/scorecard/README.md

 which is returned when you try to open an openable object but it is too far away.
 Everything else causes the count of unopenable objects to increase.

+## Looking into the Same Container Repeatedly

+If the agent looks in the same container repeatedly, count it (after the first look).

 ## Running the Scorecard